BioGOGame/BioGOGame.github.io/_docs/use_players.md

 ---
-permalink: /install/
+permalink: /docs/use_players/
-title: "How to install"
+title: "How to play BioGO"
 toc: true
+sidebar:
+  nav: "docs"
 ---

 # Test